mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

-Here we are creating a new struct called CacheLayer, this structs embeds the
+Here we are creating a new struct called `CacheLayer`, this structs embeds the
 `MapStore` (but it could embed any structs that implements the Store interface),
 now we have a new struct that also implements the Store interface, but have a
 different behavior.
 It will override 2 methods, GetUser and DeleteUser, and